aholachek/animate-css-grid/README.md

 ## How it works

 The script registers a `MutationObserver` that activates when the grid or one of its children adds or loses a class or element.
+That means there's no need to remove the animations before removing the grid, everything should be cleaned up automatically.
 It uses the FLIP animation technique to smoothly update the grid, applying a counter transform to the children of each item so that they do not appear distorted while the transition occurs.

-It should work on container elements without CSS grid applied as well, but was developed with CSS grid in mind.
+It should work on container elements without CSS grid applied as well, but was developed and tested with CSS grid in mind.